 A co-op work permit must also be obtained in order for students to be eligible to work during their community internship placement.
-Students will not be able to apply for the co-op work permit until they have arrived in Canada.
-Upon arrival in Canada, the BDC Program Office will provide students with a Letter of Explanation outlining the mandatory nature of the internship.
+Please contact the BDC Program Office for a Letter of Explanation outlining the mandatory nature of the internship.